itay2108/Filters/README.md

 If you want to see an example for this implementation, you can check out Dog.swift & Person.swift in the Demo playground.
 ## FilterPerformable & Filter<T>

-There's a saying in Hebrew that you need two people for tango, and the same applies for **Filterable** and **FilterPerformable**!
+There's a saying "It takes two to Tango", and the same applies for **Filterable** and **FilterPerformable**!
 Filterable gets filtered, and FilterPerformable performs the filtration.

 FilterPerformable is the protocol that contains the requirements for an object to be able to filter a **Filterable** object.
 DSFilters also contains an implementation for this protocol called **Filter<T>**, so you'll rarely need to re-implement this.